Yakshchopra/Zugzwang/README.md

 # Zugzwang

 Its a real time chess app.
-Developed by Yaksh Chopra
+Developed by Yaksh Chopra.